 If you do have a blood or body fluid exposure, follow the steps below.
-It is important for your health (now and in the future) to report the BBPE and get appropriate evaluation.
+It is important for your health (now and in the future) to report the BBPE as soon as you are aware of it and get appropriate evaluation.
 If post-exposure prophylaxis is needed, it should be started within 2 hours after the exposure.

 1. Wash/flush the exposed area.

 - For needlesticks/cuts: clean wound with soap and water immediately for 2 minutes.